-The cost of the street improvements along the property frontage is greater than 20 percent of the cumulative building alterations in any 5-year period according to the following:

-- a.
-Street improvement costs shall include, but not be limited to, roadway asphalt, storm drainage, curb and gutter, landscape strip, street trees, and concrete sidewalk. - b.
+- 1. The cost of the street improvements along the property frontage is greater than 20 percent of the cumulative building alterations in any 5-year period according to the following: - a.
+Street improvement costs shall include, but not be limited to, roadway asphalt, storm drainage, curb and gutter, landscape strip, street trees, and concrete sidewalk.

+- b.
 For properties with multiple street frontages, the average length of the combined multiple street frontages will be used for the purposes of determining whether street improvements are required.
 If street improvements are required, the cost of the improvements along any of the multiple street frontages shall not exceed 20 percent of the cumulative building alterations in any 5-year period. - c.
 For the purpose of this section, sStreet improvement costs shall be evaluated based on the most current edition of the City of Kirkland Department of Public Works Improvement Evaluation Packet (including engineering and administration costs). - d.
 For the purpose of this section, bBuilding alteration costs shall be evaluated using the current Building Valuation Data charts published annually by the International Conference of Building Officials (ICBO) on file with the City Building Official.
 Any valuations not specified in that publication will be determined by the Building Official.
 Other site improvements such as driveways, sidewalks, utility lines, sheds, etc., will not be included in the valuation. - e.
-The City shall track the cumulative building alterations in a 5-year time period using historical Building Permit information.

-110.70.5.
-Waiver - The City may waive and not require or allow installations of a required improvement under the following circumstances:
+The City shall track the cumulative building alterations in a 5-year time period using historical Building Permit information. - 110.70.5.
+Waiver The City may waive and not require or allow installations of a required improvement under the following circumstances: - a.

-- a.
 If the installation of the improvements will cause a safety hazard or an environmental impact that cannot be mitigated; or - b.
-If the project is for a single-family dwelling alteration that is less than \$268,000 \$200,000-in value, based on building alteration costs in effect on January 1, 2019 2006.
-This threshold shall be reviewed annually and adjusted by a percentage equal to the percentage of increase in building alteration costs, if any (see KZC 110.10(1)(d) for building alteration costs information).
-The intent of this code section is to not require frontage improvements from average remodels, but to capture remodels/additions replacing or creating significant new floor area.
-Replaced floor area for the purposes of this section shall be defined as any area where more than 50 percent of the exterior walls have been removed and replaced; or - c.
-If the development project fronts on a neighborhood access type street in the RS 35, RSX 35 and Planned Area 16 zones within the Bridle Trails neighborhoods north of Bridle Trails State Park; or
+If the project is for a single-family dwelling alteration that is less than \$268,000 \$200,000 in value, based on building alteration costs in effect on January 1, 2019 2006.
+This threshold shall be reviewed annually and adjusted by a percentage equal to the percentage of increase in building alteration costs, if any (see KZC 110.10(1)(d) for building alteration costs information); or c.
+If the project does not remove more than 50 percent of the existing exterior walls of the dwelling unit; or

-- d.
-If the City determines that the current level and extent of the improvement in the right-of-way adjacent to the subject property will not be changed in the future; or - e.
+- e.d.
+If the development project fronts on a neighborhood access type street in the RS 35, RSX 35 and Planned Area 16 zones within the Bridle Trails neighborhoods north of Bridle Trails State Park; or - d.e.
+If the City determines that the current level and extent of the improvement in the right-of-way adjacent to the subject property will not be changed in the future; or

+- e.f.
 If the City and a neighborhood have agreed upon a street improvement waiver for a particular street (see the Public Works Pre-Approved Plans and Policies Notebook for a description of the Neighborhood Access Street Improvement Modification and Waiver Process). - 8.
 KMC Section 22.16.100 Final plat approval within Houghton community council jurisdiction and KMC Section 22.16.110 Judicial review of city council action